 Our previous research has the details on cashing a business check at Check Into Cash.
 You’ll need to provide your current photo ID, and the store will electronically verify your check before cashing it.

 Operating in Kroger, Fred Meyer, and other stores, Money Services will also cash printed business checks made out to your business.
-You will need to provide a current photo ID (such as a driver’s license) and your Social Security number.
+You will need to provide a current photo ID (such as a driver’s license or U.S.-issued passport) and your Social Security number or Taxpayer Identification number.

 Options If You Can’t Cash or Deposit the Check